 - training seminars for finance and business area teams held prior to the distribution of information packs

 - policies and procedures being kept up-to-date and accessible

 - hotline assistance and advice on accounting matters

 - prompt feedback to business areas so that errors are corrected by the originators of transactions in the business areas

-- rotating staff members between the finance team and the business areas, and
+- rotating staff members between the financial statements team and the business areas

 - suggestions for continuous improvement are sought from business areas.

-There should also be ongoing dialogue with Finance and the ANAO on new or revised reporting requirements, opportunities to improve the effectiveness of financial reporting, and with the ANAO on the implementation of any audit recommendations.
-These matters should first be discussed with the audit committee and the ANAO during the planning phase of the financial statements preparation process.
+There should also be ongoing dialogue with the audit committee on new or revised reporting requirements, opportunities to improve the effectiveness of financial reporting, and the implementation of any audit recommendations.
+These matters should first be discussed during the planning phase of the financial statements preparation process.